BlockchainVotingOrganisation/Literatur-blockchain-voting/README.md

 Research into BitCongress | N/A | No
 Research into V-Initiative | N/A | No
-Research into Bitcoin Foundation's blockchain voting | N/A | No "Other blockchain-voting soltutions | N/A | No
+Research into Bitcoin Foundation's blockchain voting | N/A | No Other blockchain-voting soltutions | N/A | No
 _How to Vote Privately Using Bitcoin_ by Zhao and Chan | N/A | No
 GD | N/A | No